spider plant

 The spider plant is a fast-growing plant because of this, they tend to become pot bound.
 Repotting should be done when the root tubers start to surface from the soil.

-Propagating spider plants can be done through the ‘baby spiders’ or the plantlets that grow from the inflorescence.
-Pot the small plantlets once they develop roots or place them on a pot of soil next to the mother plant while still attached to allow them to root.
-Alternatively, spider plants can be propagated by dividing mature plants during repotting.
+Propagating spider plants can be done through the spider plant babies or the plantlets that grow from the inflorescence.
+Pot the small plantlets once they develop roots or place them in a pot of soil next to the parent plant while still attached to allow them to root.

 Common Pests

 Despite their hardy nature, spider plants are not unfamiliar to pests.
-Scale insects, aphids, mealybugs, and spider mites are some of the common pests that can strike upon spider plants.
-Scales, aphids, and mealybugs can be easily dealt with by rinsing them water.
-In the case of spider mites, rinsing and application of miticide will be good.
+Scale insects, aphids, and mealybugs are some of the common pests that can strike upon spider plants.
+Scales, aphids, and mealybugs can be easily dealt with by rinsing them with water.

 References